Manixtox/Default-Analysis-using-PySpark/README.md

 •	Pyspark image via docker .
 •	Pyspark jupiter notebook session on our computer, it is required to import the dataset Default_Fin.csv.
-These data will allow the analysis of credits in arrears, for this the dataset is replicated to a new dataframe prest2 .
+These data will allow the analysis of credits in deafault, for this the dataset is replicated to a new dataframe prest2 .

-•	data frame is analyzed prest2 , under the filters:
+•	data frame is analyzed prest2 , under this filters:

 -	Account balances greater than $100,000.
 -	Count balances greater than $100,000.
--	Count the cases that are in arrears and those that are not, where it is evident that the data is unbalanced.
+-	Count the cases that are in default and those that are not, where it is evident that the data is unbalanced.
 -	We count the number of clients with employment.
--	The average annual income is obtained, the existence of isolated data that the average tends to rise is concluded.
+-	The average annual income is obtained, the existence of isolated data that the average tends to rise is infered.
--	The number of unemployed people who are in arrears is identified.
+-	The number of unemployed people who are in default is identified.